saiive/defi-explorer/README.md

 The default setup uses docker and docker-compose to enable a single command deployment with an env file.

-By default there are two env files in the repo:
+By default there are 3 env files in the repo:
 - `.env.testnet`
 - `.env.mainnet`
+- `.env.example`

 These files target `testnet.defichain.io` and `mainnet.defichain.io` deployments.
 To do a local deployment, create `.env` file that has the `NETWORK` and `API_PREFIX` variables as given in these files.